 Hopefully, after reading this article, you have a better understanding of how your lungs function and how CO2 retention works.
 You should also be better able to recognize the signs of hypercapnea and how to protect yourself from factors that put you at risk.

 If you use supplemental oxygen therapy, it's particularly important to know the symptoms of CO2 retention and the dangers of getting too much oxygen.
 If you catch the early signs, you can work with your doctor to adjust your oxygen delivery before it causes any serious problems.
+It's important to fully understand oxygen therapy benefits and oxygen therapy side effects before you get started.

 COPD is sometimes a difficult disease to manage, but with the right knowledge, a good treatment plan, and the support of a good medical team, you can successfully keep your symptoms and CO2 retention under control.
 That's why it's important to learn everything you can about COPD and what you can do to keep your lungs as healthy as possible.